therealgeekfruit/Todo-List/README.md

 # Todo-List

-A todo-list application to help you get more productive with local storage options and subtle CSS animations.
+A todo-list application to help you get more productive.
+This has local storage options and subtle CSS animations.

 -You can preview the page here [Todo-List](https://therealgeekfruit.github.io/Todo-List/)